trebloc/angular-ui-router-lab/README.md

       * Add `$stateProvider` and `$urlRouterProvider` as arguments to the config function.

 3. We need a server to proceed further or our templates won't load due to CORS errors.
-    * A VERY simple ruby server is provided for you.
-Run `ruby server.rb` and visit `localhost:3000`.
+    * A VERY simple express server is provided for you.
+Run `node server.js` and visit `localhost:3000`.
+From now on, use this.

 4. Use a template file instead of a string:
     * Change `template: 'Home!'` to `templateUrl: 'public/templates/wines-index.html'`